feerglas/stencil-storybook-template/readme.md

 npm start
 ```

-Note:

-the start command runs `start:stencil` and `start:storybook` in parallel.
-If you start it for the first time, it might fail.
-The reason being, that storybook will access the stencil build artefacts, which might not yet be ready.
-If you encounter this, just shut down the server and run `npm run start:stencil` before.

 ## Linting

 The linting script is automatically executed when you use `git push` (via pre-push hook).
 For convenience, make sure you have eslint and stylelint configured in your code editor.